AndreZ1971/ki/docs/english/connection-json-init.md

     ```

 - **Kubernetes/IaaS:**
-  - Init-Container oder Volume-Mounts können genutzt werden, um die Datei bereitzustellen.
+  - Init containers or volume mounts can be used to provide the file.

-## Vorteile
+## Benefits
-- Keine Secrets im Image/Quellcode
+- No secrets baked into the image/source
-- Nutzer kann Setup selbst durchführen
+- User can perform setup independently
-- Sicheres, Cloud-taugliches Onboarding
+- Secure, cloud-ready onboarding

 ---

 **ToDo:**
-- Bei Auslieferung Container-Init für `connection.json` implementieren
+- Implement container init for `connection.json` during delivery
-- Anleitung für "Erste Schritte" ergänzen
+- Add quick-start instructions
-- Rechte und Pfad im Backend-Code dokumentieren
+- Document permissions and path in backend code

 ---

-## Validierungsregeln (Server)
+## Validation rules (server)

-- Gruppen (WordPress, WooCommerce, OpenAI) sind optional.
-Sobald innerhalb einer Gruppe Felder befüllt werden, müssen die Pflichtfelder dieser Gruppe gültig sein.
+- Groups (WordPress, WooCommerce, OpenAI) are optional.
+Once any field in a group is filled, the required fields of that group must be valid.
-- `jobMode`: "once" oder "interval".
+- `jobMode`: "once" or "interval".
-  - "once": `jobIntervalMs` wird ignoriert.
+  - "once": `jobIntervalMs` is ignored.
-  - "interval": `jobIntervalMs` muss im Bereich 10 000–86 400 000 ms (10 s–24 h) liegen.
+  - "interval": `jobIntervalMs` must be within 10,000–86,400,000 ms (10 s–24 h).
-- Fehlerantworten enthalten Feld- und Regelhinweise zur schnellen Korrektur.
+- Error responses include field and rule hints for quick correction.